-During 2021, the Board reviewed and discussed with management the impact of the COVID-19 pandemic on the Company's business, employees, clients and vendors, and our policies and practices to respond to, and mitigate, its impact.
-Among other things, the Board discussed FTI Consulting and client protocols for performing services, visiting offices, attending meetings and functions, and traveling on business, as well as the emergence of COVID-19 variants, compliance with government and U.S. and foreign vaccine mandates and company policies regarding vaccination requirements and exceptions.
+During 2022, the Board reviewed and discussed with management the impact of COVID-19 on the Company's business, employees, clients and vendors, and our policies and practices to respond to, and mitigate, its impact.
+Among other things, the Board discussed the status of FTI Consulting's return to work initiatives and practices.
+In addition, Board members discussed client protocols for performing services, visiting offices, attending meetings and functions, and traveling on business.
+They also discussed U.S. and foreign actions that could adversely impact litigation and regulatory proceedings and back to work initiatives or travel.
+The Board and management also discussed the emergence and possible future impact of, and governmental, geographic or other possible responses to, new COVID-19 variants, vaccines and vaccine hesitancy, and FTI Consulting policies relating to vaccination requirements and exceptions.